Right Arrow

 Training strategies that stick

-Effective AI implementation requires training programs that enhance AI literacy across organizations.
-Move beyond one-time sessions to create lasting competency.
+Effective AI implementation requires training programs that enhance AI literacy and build lasting competency across the organization, rather than relying on one-time sessions.

 Hands-on learning approaches